EXCAVATING THE SHADOW

 This Privacy Policy explains what data we collect on this website, why we use it, and what rights you have.

-- Technical data such as IP address, browser type, device information, and approximate location (from server logs).
+Technical data (e.g., IP address, browser type, device information, approximate location) — collected from server logs.

-- Basic usage data (e.g., pages visited) to help improve the website.
+Basic site usage data (e.g., pages visited) — to better understand what is helpful and improve the website.

 How we use your data

-- To understand what helps readers and to improve the site.
+To understand what helps readers and improve the website.

 Cookies and analytics